 3. Don’t need to change fixture location frequently

-With one fixture location, you can finish producing the multi-process processing parts.
+With one fixture location, you can finish producing the multi-process processing parts and don't have to change the fixture location.

 4. High tolerances, stable and reliable quality